-Although Andy’s long-running partnership with Vince Clarke in Erasure (recipients of Best British Group at The Brit Awards) remains very much a going concern – since the release of 1986′s debut, Wonderland the duo have gone on to sell over 20 million albums, 5 of them hitting #1 and had 17 Top 10 UK singles – the singer’s second solo album provides a liberating platform for his more clubby, nocturnal, disco-glam side.
-He has even purposely changed his vocal register and style for much of Non-Stop, putting clear blue water between his soulfully electronic solo voice and his gleaming, poppy Erasure work.
+Although Andy’s long-running partnership with Vince Clarke in Erasure (recipients of Best British Group at The Brit Awards) remains very much a going concern – since the release of Wonderland the duo have gone on to sell over 20 million albums, 5 of them hitting the UK number one spot and have enjoyed 17 Top 10 UK singles – he has subsequently embarked on a parallel solo career, writing and recording two solo albums Electric Blue (2005) and Non-Stop (2010).

 Bell sang the role of Montresor in the opera The Fall of the House of Usher by Peter Hammill and Judge Smith, released in 1991 and reissued with a new recording in 1999.